Locations:

 A note from Cleveland Clinic

 There’s a wide range of possible expectations if your baby is born with prune belly syndrome.
-Some babies do not survive while others live a relatively normal life.
+Some babies don’t survive while others live relatively normal lives.
 The care plan depends on the type and severity of body systems involved.
-Most patients need life-long follow up with their pediatrician, urologist, primary care provider, social worker/counselor and specialists including maternal-fetal medicine specialists, nephrologists, pulmonary and respiratory specialists.
+Most people need lifelong follow-ups with their pediatricians, urologists, primary care providers, social workers/counselors and specialists.
+Specialists may include maternal-fetal medicine specialists, nephrologists and pulmonary and respiratory specialists.
+Your providers can work with you to find the help and support you need to take care of your child.

 Medically Reviewed